 The Department of Inter-Orthodox, Ecumenical and Interfaith Relations is tasked with cultivating professional relationships with faith-based organizations, academic institutions, and NGOs.
 It coordinates the ecumenical and interfaith dialogues of the Archdiocese on a national level and is responsible for pan-Orthodox activities through the Office of the Chairman of the Assembly of Canonical Orthodox Bishops of the USA.

-Joint Commission of Eastern and Oriental Orthodox Churches
+- Joint Commission of Eastern and Oriental Orthodox Churches

-Joint Committee of Orthodox/Roman Catholic Bishops
+- Joint Committee of Orthodox and Roman Catholic Bishops